golavr/ng-config/projects/ng-config/README.md

 # ng-config

-Configuration library for Angular handling environments in continuous delivery.
+Configuration library for Angular handling environments in continuous delivery systems.

 ## Why using ng-config?
 Angular comes with built-in mechanism of environment files but this mechanism requires you to build for each environment.
 This approach doesn't fit to modern development paradigm which advocate for `build once - deploy anywhere`.